-LWS usina Unix-domain sockets LIVS using Unix-uomum SUCKELS
+LWS using Unix-domain sockets

-AFI IDI DSP prefix DSP Address 40 07133999 10 • The remaining digits encode the ASCII integer value of each character of the socket pathname, using three digits per character.
+AFI IDI DSP prefix DSP Address 40 07133999 10 The remaining digits encode the ASCII integer value of each character of the socket pathname, using three digits per character.
 If there is an odd number of ASCII characters, a final digit is added with value hex 'F'.